Ivan Strinić: International career

-Strinić received his first call-up for Croatia national football team under manager Slaven Bilić for a friendly match against Austria on 19 May 2010.
-Since then he has been regular starter for Croatia and the first choice for their left-back position.
-He was a part of the Croatia national football team on UEFA Euro 2012 in Poland, where he played all three games in group stage.
-He provided an assist for Mario Mandžukić in the match against Italy, to equalize the result on 1–1.
-Although he was the first choice left back during the qualification matches, he missed out on the 2014 World Cup finals in Brazil due to a hamstring injury.
+Strinić received his first call-up for the Croatia senior team under manager Slaven Bilić for a friendly match against Austria on 19 May 2010.
+He went on to be a regular starter for Croatia and the first choice for their left-back position.
+He was a part of the Croatia squad for UEFA Euro 2012 in Poland and Ukraine, where he played in all three of the side's group stage games.
+He provided an assist for Mario Mandžukić in the match against Italy, to equalize the result at 1–1.
+Although he was the first choice left-back during the qualification matches, Strinić missed out on the 2014 World Cup finals in Brazil due to a hamstring injury.

 In May 2018, Strinić was named in Croatia's squad for the 2018 World Cup in Russia.
-He started in six of the seven matches in the team's runners-up finish, including the final.
+He started in six of the seven matches in the team's runner-up finish, including the final.
 However, due to a diagnosed heart condition, Strinić was forced to withdraw from football.
 When he recovered, he was out of shape and has never been called up again.
 He earned a total of 49 caps, scoring no goals.